 Health and safety at the workplace.
-Relationships with labour unions.
+Collective bargaining.
 Human rights and equal opportunities.
 Personnel training.

 Health and safety at the workplace

-The topic of health and safety at the workplace is one of the Group’s absolute priorities.
-To promote health and safety at the workplace the Group has introduced suitable measures and positive actions to ensure that employees may fully exercise their duties in the safest way possible.
+The issue of health and safety at the workplace is one of the Group’s top priorities.
+In order to promote health and safety at the workplace the Group has introduced robust measures and actions to ensure that employees exercise their duties in the safest way possible.

-- to guarantee the observance of regulatory provisions regarding health and safety, and to promote initiatives based on a process of constant improvement and prevention;
+- to guarantee the observance of regulatory and legal requirements regarding health and safety;

 - to define and implement control strategies for risk prevention;